Jim Knaub

-Jim Knaub (b. ca 1956) is a former professional wheelchair marathon athlete.
+James William Knaub (January 5, 1956 – November 17, 2024) was an American professional wheelchair marathon athlete.

+Background

+Knaub was born in Corona, California on January 5, 1956.
+He died in Long Beach, California on November 17, 2024, at the age of 68.

 Sport

-He was a pole vault competitor at Long Beach State and a semifinalist for the 1976 Olympics before a 1978 traffic accident left him paralyzed.
+Knaub was a pole vault competitor at Long Beach State and a semifinalist for the 1976 Olympics before a 1978 traffic accident left him paralyzed.
 He went through rehabilitation at Rancho Los Amigos National Rehabilitation Center, but did not regain the use of his legs.
 After setting a wheelchair marathon world record at the 1982 Boston Marathon, he went on to win four more times for a total of four world records, and, along with female champion Candace Cable, "gave the 'wheelies' a personality in the 1980s and early 1990s".
 In the 1990s he held "the world record in every race distance from 5,000 meters to the marathon."

-Business
+Other ventures

 Knaub joined Cannondale Bicycle Corporation in 1998 as production manager for the company's competition wheelchairs.

-Biographical movie

-A movie about Knaub's life, titled Hell on Wheels is reported to be in development by Walt Disney Pictures.

-Actor

-Jim Knaub has appeared as an actor in television (The A Team, The Love Boat and others) and movies.
+Jim Knaub appeared as an actor in television (The A Team, The Fall Guy, The Love Boat S6 E7 as Arthur (1982), and others) and movies.

+In 2013, it was reported that a film about Knaub's life, titled Hell on Wheels, was in development by Walt Disney Pictures.